MicrosoftDocs/power-automate-docs/articles/minit/process-animation.md

 ---
 title: Process animation (preview)
-description: Learn how to visualize the development of the process over time in the minit desktop application in process advisor.
+description: Learn how to visualize the development of the process over time in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual